-He also claimed the charity spent a larger proportion of its income than "any other charity of comparable size" with one press officer for every £4m of income.
+He also claimed the charity spent a larger proportion of its income than "any other charity of comparable size" on PR, with one press officer for every £4m of income.

 "The RSPB is the giant vampire squid of the conservation world," he said.

 "Over the last 10 years its 685 fundraisers have pulled in more than £1bn of donations.
 Its aggressive competition with other charities means that its fundraising costs are so high that far too little gets to the birds."

 But the charity said his figures did not reflect the roles actually served by staff.